-Preparation is everything, and there is still time to nail the fundamentals to ensure that the 2021 Holiday Season is lucrative and (relatively) stress-free!
+Preparation is everything, and luckily there is ample time to nail the fundamentals to ensure that the 2022 Holiday Season is lucrative and (relatively) stress-free!

 We’ve asked members of the Gelato team and a number of our customers to share their tips and advice on best practices: